oneal2000/DRAGIN/README.md

 Additionally, we selected 1000 questions from each dataset.
 We have received some inquiries regarding this selection process.
 Specifically, we chose the top 1000 questions.
 Taking the top 1000 is as reasonable as randomly sampling 1000, and it offers more stability by avoiding the influence of random factors.

 Furthermore, our method has been independently reproduced by others.
-For instance, the author of https://github.com/Bocchi7/DRAGIN_simplified independently implemented our work based solely on the content provided in the paper.
-We have contacted them and obtained their results.
-While there are minor differences in the specific numbers, a t-test for statistical significance revealed that these differences are not significant.

-Several other published papers have also independently reproduced our work, often applying DRAGIN to new datasets using the default hyperparameters without any adjustments.
+Several published papers have also independently reproduced our work, often applying DRAGIN to new datasets using the default hyperparameters without any adjustments.
 These include:

 - Parekh et. al. "Dynamic Strategy Planning for Efficient Question Answering with Large Language Models"
 - Guan et. al. "DeepRAG: Thinking to Retrieve Step by Step for Large Language Models"